Everyone wants to earn more money, right?

 But let’s ask a different question: Will you earn more money this year?

-I read this Lifehacker piece recently about why you might not want to follow financial advice when you’re broke.
+I read a Lifehacker piece recently about why you might not want to follow financial advice when you’re broke.
 The reason?
-So much financial advice assumes that you have money, you’re just using it wrong – spending too much on food and not saving enough.
+So much financial advice assumes that you have money, you’re just using it wrong—spending too much on food and not saving enough.

 Paying off my debt based on my current income alone would’ve taken a lifetime.
 And that’s assuming I could manage to keep paying down my debt without turning back to credit for unexpected expenses.

 I had a choice: Accept that I would be broke and indebted indefinitely or figure out a way to earn the money I needed to pay it all off.

 I choose option two.
 Rather than trying to pinch pennies I worked nights and weekends at Starbucks, I found a new day job that paid more, and I began blogging (and teaching myself how to leverage a blog to earn income online).

 Between these three sources, within a year I had doubled my annual income.
 And by keeping my expenses low, you can imagine how quickly that enabled me to pay off my debt.